ESMValGroup/ESMValTool/doc/sphinx/source/annex_b.rst

 * Do not develop without proper version control (see do-s above).
 * Avoid large (memory, disk space) intermediate results.
 Delete intermediate files/variables or see modular/functional programming style.
 * Do not use hard-coded pathnames or filenames.
+* Do not mix developments / modifications of the ESMValTool framework and developments / modifications of diagnotics in the same *FEATURE BRANCH*.